adaptive-intelligent-robotics/FLAIR/README.md

 ### Low-level controller training

-If you are interested in re-training the low-level controller of this pipeline, you can execute the `train_map_elites.py` as follows:
+If you are interested in re-training the low-level controller of this pipeline, you can execute the `train_map_elites.py` script as follows:

 ```
 python3 train_map_elites.py